ivanov/kanten/README.md

 [x] some vertical empty space at the top
 [x] space bar should move one column over (or whole screen?)
 [x] reading from stdin
-[ ] process keyboard shortcuts after reading from stdin (the way less does) [x] specifying a filename from commandline
+[x] process keyboard shortcuts after reading from stdin (the way less does) [ ] read buffering (don't read the whole file before filling in) [x] specifying a filename from commandline
 [ ] demo file that explains kanten (tutorial)
 [ ] do a full install as a python package with an entry point